Good morning, hope you had a good holiday.

 1. Governors’ race update.

-The North Carolina State Board of Elections held another emergency Sunday meeting
+The North Carolina State Board of Elections held another emergency Sunday meeting.
+From the N&O:

 The State Board of Elections held an emergency meeting by phone on Sunday afternoon to consider a request for an expedited appeal of ballot tabulation concerns that the Durham County elections board had rejected.
 The meeting was called after McCrory’s campaign sent out a news release Saturday night proposing that deal, but that proposal wasn’t on the agenda.